 - fraud and scams

 - copycat websites, phishing e-mails

 - identity theft

-- cyberbullying/trolling, cyberstalking,
+- · cyberbullying/trolling, cyberstalking,

 - online grooming, online radicalisation,

 - offensive/illegal content including race hate

 - child sexual exploitation online

 - Youth produced sexual imagery (sexting, nudes, semi-nudes)

 - Using social media platforms.

 - The settings will use age appropriate search tools following an informed risk assessment, to identify which tool best suits the needs of our community.

-- staff and learners will use Google Safe Search or CBBC safe search.
+- Students will be directed to the Swiggle search engine.
+All other users will have enforced Safe Search via Bing, Yandex, or Google

 - We will ensure that the use of internet-derived materials, by staff and learners complies with copyright law and acknowledge the source of information.

 - Supervision of learners will be appropriate to their age and ability.